 Cost Per Year: $47,600

 Students at Yale can receive a B.A. in Women, Gender, and Sexuality Studies, a program with dual, partnering focuses: to cultivate analytic skills and to promote broad knowledge of the conversations and themes that mark women, gender, and sexuality studies.
 The curriculum covers everything from gender in a transnational world to the evolutionary biology of women’s reproduction.
-Yale brings not just an intersectional and interdisciplinary perspective to gender studies, like most programs, but also emphasizes the historical, contemporary, transnational, and representational conflicts and questions about gender.
+Yale brings not just an intersectional and interdisciplinary perspective to gender studies, like most programs, but also uniquely emphasizes four key issues about gender:

 College Choice Score: 99.25